motor-js/motor-mono-repo/README.md

 - Easy flag to expose the Capability APIs

-## What is Motor js

-A collection of Hooks, Utilities and a few Components which hugely simplify how to build Qlik mashups in React.
-Check out our Docs for more information and details of how to get started.

 ## Previous Version

 - You can find our previous release, including charts & components here, and documentation here.